domonkoss/ceudsd/seminar/4-nosql/README.md

 [In SQL would be something like this:
 `SELECT *
 FROM Officer as o
-INNER JOIN Entity as e
+INNER JOIN Entity as c
 USING (relationship)
 `
 ]